alexanderwise/ansible_class2/04_structuring_your_project.md

 ├── site.yml # A playbook for your entire site
 └── .vault_pass # A file containing your vault password, should *not* be committed
 ```

+## Lab

+If you haven't already, clone the class repo, and do the following:

+Copy your inventory and authorized_keys.yml file into the project folder

+Set some defaults in ansible.cfg:
+  * Set the default remote user to `student`
+  * Make `become` default to `True`.

+Execute the authorized_keys playbook, this time, specifying only the inventory
+file and playbook.
+You should not need to instruct the `ansible-playbook`
+command to ask for a password, or to specify the remote user.